-When you grant data access to a G Suite Marketplace app, you give it API access to specific data like your Calendar and Contacts.
+When you grant data access to a Google Workspace Marketplace app, you give it API access to specific data like your Calendar and Contacts.
 The app (and by extension, the vendor) is able to view and store that data.
 Because your data is then available outside the boundaries of your domain, it's critical that you trust the security mechanisms implemented by the app and the vendor.

 Apps may also access identity-related information about your users (for example, username, name, email address) through standard programmatic access.
 In no case should third-party apps have access to any of your domain passwords.

 You can review the data access requirements for an app during or after installation.

 When you install an app, you’ll confirm the types of data access required by the app to function properly.

 After you install an app, you can see the types of data access required by the app on the app’s settings page.

 From the Admin console Home page, go to AppsGoogle Workspace Marketplace apps.

 - Under Data access, you can view what type of data is accessed by the app.
 (This information is provided by the developer and may not be present for all access types.)